Getting into a new MMORPG is exciting, but it also takes a lot of work.

 The only complaint I have about this game is its microtransactions and the pay-to-win elements.
 But of course, you can easily play the game without having to spend any real money.

-The combat system in the game alone is worth trying it out.
-Plus there are more than 20 different classes to choose from.
+The combat system in the game alone is worth trying out.
+Plus, there are more than 20 different classes to choose from.
 So the game offers tons of replay value.

 warframe-tips-and-tricks-kdrive